-Sir Alan was Lord Mayor of the City of London from 2014 to 2015; Sheriff of the City of London from 2011 to 2012; deputy chairman of the Financial Services Authority Practitioner Panel, chairman of the London Investment Banking Association (now AFME) and chairman of Kleinwort Benson from 2004 to 2010, and Almoner of Christ’s Hospital.
-He is currently chairman of Turquoise Global Holdings, director at Institutional Protection Services, vice president of the Royal Mencap Society, an adviser to wealth management company James Hambro & Partners and a director of Arbuthnot Latham.
+Sir Alan was Lord Mayor of the City of London from 2014 to 2015; Sheriff of the City of London from 2011 to 2012; deputy chair of the Financial Services Authority Practitioner Panel, chair of the London Investment Banking Association (now AFME) and chair of Kleinwort Benson from 2004 to 2010, and Almoner of Christ’s Hospital.
+He is currently chair of Turquoise Global Holdings, director at Institutional Protection Services, vice president of the Royal Mencap Society, an adviser to wealth management company James Hambro & Partners and a director of Arbuthnot Latham.
 That’s not the full list either.
 But you might be surprised to read that Sir Alan didn’t start out in finance – quite the opposite.

 Born in Johor Bahru in Malaysia, Sir Alan moved to the UK and was educated at Harrow School before moving to Paris to work in a graphic design studio in 1969.
 “Art, graphic design and architecture were the areas I wanted to pursue,” he says.
 However, his mind changed after giving it some serious thought.
 “An architect’s career is dependent on an economic cycle.
 Architects get very busy on the way up with the market, and not busy on the way down.
 I also wanted to become an artist, but my perception was that there was no money in being an artist unless you were exceptional, which I wasn’t.”